wp-plugins/wp-payeezy-donate/readme.txt

 Yes.
 [Here is a copy of the css I use](http://bentcorner.com/my-plugins/wp-payeezy-donate/style.txt), feel free to modify as you see fit.

+= How can I use this plugin to accept payments, not donations?

+It's geared for taking donations.
+If you'd like assistance with a payment form for your organization or business, [feel free to contact me.](http://bentcorner.com/wp-payeezy-donate/)

 == Screenshots ==